oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/review-ocw-env/review-ocw-env.md

-## Task 1: Review creating an Exadata Database Service on Cloud@Customer Resource Model

-  *(For this lab, The Exadata Database Service on Cloud@Customer Resource Model is pre-provisioned - Informational Instructions for navigating the Exadata Database Service on Cloud@Customer environment will be presented by the speakers)*

-## Task 2: Discover and Connect to the Application Server (Oracle Cloud Developer Image)
+## Task 1: Discover and Connect to the Application Server (Oracle Cloud Developer Image)

 1. Open the navigation menu.
 Under **Compute**, click **Instances**.